temporalio/documentation/docs/application-development/foundations.md

 </TabItem>
 </Tabs>

-### Customize Activity Type
+### Activity Type

+Activities have a Type that are referred to as the Activity name.
-You can set a custom name for your Activity Type.
+The following examples demonstrate how to set a custom name for your Activity Type.

 <Tabs
 defaultValue="go"